dazuma/toys/toys/docs/guide.md

 generating directives.
 The "greet" template in the above example generates a tool whose name is set by the template's `name` property.

-Notice that in the above example, we used `run do`, providing a _block_ for the tool's execution, rather than `def run`, providing a method.
+Notice that in the above example, we used `to_run do`, providing a _block_ for the tool's execution, rather than `def run`, providing a method.
 Both forms are valid and will work in a template (as well in a normal Toys file), but the block form is often useful in a template because you can access the `template` variable inside the block, whereas it would not be accessible if you defined a